He is the image of the invisible God, the firstborn of all creation.

 - Jesus is of the same essence as God the Father and co-eternal with God the Father, having no beginning or end – He is not a created being,

 - And furthermore, He [Jesus] is ruling and reigning this very day in His Kingdom!

-It is worth nothing that the name He most often used when referring to Himself was “Son of Man” – reinforcing His love, affection and bond with humanity and the value He places on His own humanity (despite also being God).
+It is worth noting that the name He most often used when referring to Himself was “Son of Man” – reinforcing His love, affection, and bond with humanity and the value He places on His own humanity (despite also being God).
 Jesus will be identified with His (and our) humanity for all eternity.